microsoft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

     IFilters Filters { get; };
     IGridProperties GridProperties { get; };

-    ISection[] GetItems(); // DevPal will be responsible for filtering the list of items }
+    IListItem[] GetItems(); // DevPal will be responsible for filtering the list of items }

 interface IDynamicListPage requires IListPage {
-    ISection[] GetItems(String query); // DevPal will do no filtering of these items }
+    IListItem[] GetItems(String query); // DevPal will do no filtering of these items }
 ```

 ![A mockup of individual elements of a list page and the list items](./list-elements-mock.png)

-Lists are comprised of a collection of `Section`s, each with filled with
+Lists are comprised of a collection of `IListItems`.
-`ListItems`s as items.
-Sections may have a title, though they are not required
-to.
-Sections are displayed to the user in the order they are returned by the
-extension.
-Many extensions will only have a single section, but if developers
-want to have lots of grouped results, they're free to have as many sections as
-they like.
-* For example: An "Agenda" extension may want to have one section for each day,
-  with each section's items containing the events for the day.

 ![Another mockup of the elements of a list item](./list-elements-mock-002.png)